justmedusty/DionysOS/README.md

 🟢Add support for a usage of the framebuffer

-🟡Implement a simple memory-only tmpfs filesystem
+🟢Implement a simple memory-only tmpfs filesystem

 🟡Decide how to abstract devices.
 UNIX likes usually go for a /dev virtual filesystem containing device nodes and use ioctl() alongside standard FS calls to do operations on them.